History of the prime minister of the United Kingdom: "One-Party Government"

 Despite the "one party" convention, prime ministers may still be called upon to lead either minority or coalition governments.
 A minority government may be formed as a result of a "hung parliament" in which no single party commands a majority in the House of Commons after a general election or the death, resignation or defection of existing members.
 By convention, the serving prime minister is given the first opportunity to reach agreements that will allow them to survive a vote of confidence in the House and continue to govern.

+In the June 2017 general election, the Conservative Party won a plurality of seats but lost its working majority in the House of Commons.
+Following the election, Conservative Prime Minister Theresa May negotiated an agreement with the Democratic Unionist Party (DUP), securing confidence-and-supply support for her minority government.
+The Conservative Party regained a majority in the December 2019 general election under Boris Johnson.

-Until 2017, the last minority government was led by Labour Prime Minister Harold Wilson for eight months after the February 1974 general election produced a hung parliament.
+The last minority government before 2017 was led by Labour Prime Minister Harold Wilson for eight months after the February 1974 general election produced a hung parliament.
 In the October 1974 general election, the Labour Party gained 18 seats, giving Wilson a majority of three.

 A hung parliament may also lead to the formation of a coalition government in which two or more parties negotiate a joint programme to command a majority in the Commons.
 Coalitions have also been formed during times of national crisis such as war.
 Under such circumstances, the parties agree to temporarily set aside their political differences and to unite to face the national crisis.
 Coalitions are rare: since 1721, there have been fewer than a dozen.

 When the general election of 2010 produced a hung parliament, the Conservative and Liberal Democrat parties agreed to form the Cameron–Clegg coalition, the first coalition in seventy years.
 The previous coalition in the UK before 2010 was led by Conservative Prime Minister Winston Churchill during most of the Second World War, from May 1940 to May 1945.
-Clement Attlee, the leader of the Labour Party, served as Deputy Prime Minister.
+Clement Attlee, the leader of the Labour Party, served as deputy prime minister.
 After the general election of 2015, the nation returned to one party government after the Tories won an outright majority.